Geethapallavi312/Spam-detection-with-machine-learning/README.md

 Preprocess and vectorize new input messages.
 Predict the class (spam or ham) of new messages using the best performing model.

 ## Getting Started
 ## Prerequisites

-Python 3.x
+Python 3.x.
-Required libraries: numpy, pandas, matplotlib, seaborn, scikit-learn, nltk, xgboost Ensure you have the dataset (spam.csv) in the project directory.
+Required libraries: numpy, pandas, matplotlib, seaborn, scikit-learn, nltk, xgboost.
+Ensure you have the dataset (spam.csv) in the project directory.
 You can download the dataset from kaggle directly or with the below link. https://www.kaggle.com/datasets/uciml/sms-spam-collection-dataset

 #### Project Structure

 spam.csv: Dataset containing SMS messages labeled as 'ham' or 'spam'. spam_detection.py: Main script containing the code for data preprocessing, model training, evaluation, and prediction.